pelotom/hkts/README.md

   ```
   Not what you wanted!
 Unfortunately TypeScript's conditional types don't currently allow analyzing and reconstructing the type parameters of a function ([this feature](https://github.com/Microsoft/TypeScript/issues/5453) might solve that).
 - Tuples `[A, B, ...]` are transformed correctly up to size 10 (though we can add arbitrarily many more as needed), after which they will be transformed into an array `(A | B | ...)[]`.
 Correspondingly, functions of arity <= 10 are supported.
-- The `join` method of `Monad` [must be supplied a type parameter](https://github.com/pelotom/hkts/blob/5ba4734bef74e9c2b8a10a75cb1de9ce230bde37/src/index.spec.ts#L23) for some reason...
+- In some cases the `join` method of `Monad` [must be supplied a type parameter](https://github.com/pelotom/hkts/blob/5ba4734bef74e9c2b8a10a75cb1de9ce230bde37/src/index.spec.ts#L23)...
 I've filed [an issue about this](https://github.com/Microsoft/TypeScript/issues/26807).
 The good news is it's still safe; you can't provide a _wrong_ type argument without getting an error.

 ## Related work